 However, Windows 10 x64 has the so called “Kernel Patch Protection” in order to restrain access to the OS.
 Thus, the code execution of real-time tasks on CPU cores, which are also used by Windows, is not possible.

-Nevertheless, by using the Dedicated Module it is possible to keep single or multi CPU cores free by the Windows OS ( further information).
+Nevertheless, by using the Dedicated Mode it is possible to keep single or multi CPU cores free from the Windows OS ( further information).
 In this case, the Kithara real-time system is booted exclusively on the respective CPUs.
 That enables real-time on a Windows 10 x64 systems with the best real-time features.

 - 32 bit applications on a 32 bit Windows

-- Like 1 and additionally 64 bit application on a 64 bit Windows
+- 64 bit applications on a 64 bit Windows

-- Like 2 and additionally) 32 bit applications on a 64 bit Windows
+- 32 bit applications on a 64 bit Windows

 For programming hardware-dependent and time-critical 32-bit and 64-bit applications see Kithara RealTime Suite.